 - Get into Good Habits

-When you first start brushing your dog’s teeth, this is a habit which can feel strange to your hound, and it can take some time before they get fully used to it.
+When you first start brushing your dog’s teeth, this is a habit that can feel strange to them, and it can take some time before they get fully used to it.
 If you develop this dental healthcare routine from a young age, it just becomes another standard part of taking care of them like clipping their nails or giving them a bath.

 - Identify Oral Issues Early

 If you brush your pup's teeth regularly, this gives you the opportunity to give their mouth a closer inspection.
 And if something seems amiss, you can report it to your vet at the earliest possible opportunity.
 Some of the common issues to watch out for include bad breath, misaligned or loose teeth, discolored teeth or gums, tartar along the gumline, bleeding gums, or bumps or growths within the mouth.
 Even if you are brushing and checking your dog’s teeth daily, it is still a good idea to have a professional inspect them every six to 12 months.

 Now, let’s have a look at some of the ingredients that are commonly found in a dog toothpaste.
 Remember, it is important to scrutinize anything which is going into your dog’s body.
 Many toothpastes contain special enzymes which work to reduce bacteria build-up.
 Some contain silica, which is designed to remove plaque and tartar gently.
 Others have emulsifiers to help prevent tartar build-up.
 And often, pet toothpastes will contain some kind of flavorings to make them more palatable.